abrahamoaks/abrahamoaks/README.md

 - 📫 How to reach me **abrahamoaks@gmail.com**

-- ⚡ Fun fact **I love taking a lone walk in the woods to observe nature and I train machine learning models at night.**
+- ⚡ Fun fact **I love taking a lone walk in the woods to observe nature and I enjoy training machine learning models at night.**

 <h3 align="left">Education:</h3>
 <p align="left"> </p>